leveau10/SO/readme.md

     The ```mkdir``` creates a new directory with full access[read, write, execute].
     Only one argument is accepted which is the name of the directory.
 - [rmdir](/rmdir.cpp)<br>
-    The ```rmdir``` removes a directory if it is empty and an error occurs if the directory is not empty or it doesn't exist.
+    The ```rmdir``` removes a directory if it is empty, and an error occurs if the directory is not empty or it doesn't exist.
     Only one argument is accepted which is the name of the directory.
 - [chmod](/chmod.cpp)<br>
     The ```chmod``` changes the permissions of a file or directory.